Give a gift to support research by DONATING NOW

 Breast Cancer Surgeon

 Ian is a member of the Clinical Advisory Group for the Breast Cancer Foundation National Register and is Chair of the Executive Group for the Midland region of this Register.
+He is a member of the NZ Breast Special Interest Group This is a group of breast cancer specialist medical professionals who are dedicated to improving breast cancer care in New Zealand.
+Their goals include developing best practices and evidence based guidelines for breast cancer management and providing advice to government and non-governmental organizations on innovative treatments and technologies

 Ian has dedicated his career to evidence based best practice and he never lets it rest!
 In 2013 he was honoured as an Officer of the New Zealand Order of Merit in recognition of his services to breast cancer patients.